-The last day to withdraw from a course (and receive the W grade) is November 6, 2009.
+The last day to withdraw from a course (and receive the W grade) is November 5, 2010.

-Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
+- Cell Phones: Silence (or better yet, turn off) all cellular telephones upon entering the classroom.
+Leaving class to initiate or receive a telephone call will not be tolerated and students doing so will not be re-admitted to the classroom until the following class meeting.
+Texting or tweeting during class interferes with the learning process.
+Students distracted by their cell phones are not engaged in class and will find, over the course of the semester, that learning and course grade will suffer. - Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
 For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets.